peterhinch/micropython-mqtt/README.md

 interface.
 The driver runs on the target which can then access MQTT.
 The driver is non-blocking and is designed for applications using `uasyncio`.

-In its current form this project is obsolete and unmaintained, primarily because of its dependence on the obsolete `uasyncio` V2.
-The project has been archived to the `pb_link` directory.
+The current version of this library is in the `bridge` directory and is documented
+### [here](./bridge/BRIDGE.md
+It has been updated for the new version of `uasyncio`.

+The old version is archived to the `pb_link` directory, although I plan to delete this.

 #### [Project archive](./pb_link/NO_NET.md).